DrDecagon/ilianas-SoundPad/README.md

 Icons in the project were created by deemakdaksina - <a href="https://www.flaticon.com/free-icons/keypad" title="keypad icons">Flaticon</a>

 The file *sounds.tar.xz* contains content covered under Section 107 of the Copyright Act in the United States.
+See LICENSE for disclaimer.

 The rest of this project is released under the terms of the BSD 3-Clause License